-Keith Haber is beginning his second year as an Assistant Principal and his 14th year in education.
+Keith Haber is beginning his third year as an Assistant Principal and his 15th year in education.
 Prior to joining McIntosh, Mr. Haber taught AP Social Studies classes and was an Advanced Placement Coordinator/Gifted Contact, Intervention Coordinator, and Social Studies Department Chair in Gwinnett County.
 Mr. Haber earned his B.A in Sociology/Anthropology and Russian Studies from Washington and Lee University and his teaching certificate and M.A. in Education from St. Joseph College.
-Mr. Haber’s career honors include being a teacher of the year finalist in 2012 and 2013, STAR teacher in 2009 and 2013, appointment to the Superintendent's Teacher Advisory Council, and the Award for Overall Achievement in Secondary Education.
+Mr. Haber’s career honors include being a Teacher of the Year finalist in 2012 and 2013, STAR teacher in 2009 and 2013, appointment to the Superintendent's Teacher Advisory Council, and the Award for Overall Achievement in Secondary Education.
 He has also served on a variety of county and state committees in assessment, Title I, Project Based Learning, literacy, and the Georgia Assessments for the Certification of Educators (GACE).
-Mr. Haber has been happily married for 17 years and is the proud father to a ‘not so little girl,’ Olivia (15).
+Mr. Haber has been happily married for 18 years and is the proud father to a ‘not so little girl,’ Olivia (16).
 Mr. Haber is excited to be part of the McIntosh family and looks forward to an amazing year.

-Amy Hammock begins her 19th year in education as the newest Assistant Principal at McIntosh High School.
+Amy Hammock begins her 20th year in education and her 2nd year as an Assistant Principal at McIntosh High School.
 She began her career at Fayette County High School teaching Biology and Physical Science.
 Mrs. Hammock then moved to Whitewater High School where she most recently taught Human Anatomy and Physiology, was the Science Department Chairperson, and was also the Instructional Technologist for the school.
 Upon graduation from McIntosh High School in 1992, Mrs. Hammock attended Georgia State University earning her Bachelor of Science Degree in Biology.
 She also earned her Master’s Degree in Educational Leadership from the University of West Georgia.
 Mrs. Hammock’s career honors include her selection as the 2007 Whitewater High School Teacher of the Year and her 2016 Distinguished Wildcat Award.
 Mrs. Hammock is also a proud member of Alpha Delta Kappa - an organization for women educators.
-Mrs. Hammock has been happily married for 16 years and is the mother of three children: William (11), Sarah (6), and Andrew (6).
+Mrs. Hammock has been happily married for 16 years and is the mother of three children: William (12), Sarah (7), and Andrew (7).
 She is thrilled to be a McIntosh Chief again!